 If you haven't heard of the Harry Potter series and J.K.
 Rowling, where are you living?
 If you are a fantasy fan, Harry Potter is a must-read.

-With over a million copies sold globally, these books are a favorite of almost everyone.
+With over millions of copies sold globally, these books are a favorite of almost everyone.
 In the beginning, they seem like children's stories but as the plot progresses, you are sure to be hitched by Rowling's compelling storytelling power.
 Filled with hilarious and heart-wrenching moments that make you laugh and cry at the same time, these books are fantastic.

 How a young boy, bullied, orphaned, and helpless turns into a man who faces the Dark Lord may seem like a typical story, but Rowling wove it in such a way that you are sure to be blown away.